 Whether it’s on the phone, video chat, or email/messaging, either with customers or your exec team, you’ll be talking to people all day here.
 This is a perfect role for anyone with outstanding social skills and for those who are ultra-organized.

-Basically, account execs’ primary purpose is for finding their company opportunities either by prospecting for new customers or through existing customer relationships.
-They also focus on managing those relationships within their client ecosystem.
+Basically, an account executives primary purpose is for finding their company opportunities either by prospecting for new customers or through existing customer relationships.
+They sometimes will also have to focus on managing those existing relationships within their client ecosystem.

 You will be the main link between the company and its clients.
 This job is relationship and sales focused; you must understand your clients’ goals and communicate how your company will bring them value.
 You must work with the other teams within your company (like customer success) in order to ensure that your clients have the best experience possible and are totally satisfied with the value your company is bringing them.